futureUnsure/AI-CS561/InferenceEngine/README.md

 - Implication: ``` P1 ^ P2 ^ ...
 Pn => Q ```
 - Fact:  '''P''' or '''~P'''(Atomic sentences)
 - All ```P``` and ```Q``` are either a literal or a negative of a literal
-- Number of stones in player 2's mancala
-- Number of stones in player 1's mancala

 Output:
 -------